• Our Faith

 Nostra Aetate: The Leaven of Good - Part III.
 A Video from The Pontifical Council for Interreligious Dialog

-The traditional date for the Week of Prayer for Christian Unity is 18-25 January (and is the date in the northern hemisphere).
-Those dates were proposed in 1908 by Paul Wattson to cover the days between the feast of St Peter and the feast of St Paul, and therefore have symbolic meaning.
+The traditional period in the northern hemisphere for the Week of Prayer for Christian Unity is 18-25 January.
+Those dates were proposed in 1908 by Paul Wattson to cover the days between the feasts of St Peter and St Paul, and therefore have a symbolic significance.

-The following resources will assist communities in planning local worship during the this important week.
+The following resources will assist communities in planning local worship during this important week.

 This prayer sheet provides a reflection on the readings for each of the eight days in light of the week of prayer for Christian Unity.
 It can be used by individuals, at community meetings, as prayer after communion... whatever best suits the circumstances